-Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon, is the top-rated tummy tuck surgeon in Los Angeles and Beverly Hills.
-If you have loose skin on your belly or abdomen, hanging fat, or muscle separation (rectus diastasis), a tummy tuck may be just what you need.
-Dr. Kenneth Hughes will give you the best result for a tummy tuck (abdominoplasty) in Los Angeles and Beverly Hills, California.
+Dr. Kenneth Hughes, Harvard-trained, board-certified plastic surgeon, is an expert surgeon who has performed hundreds of tummy tucks in Los Angeles and Beverly Hills.
+If you have loose skin on your belly or abdomen, hanging fat, or muscle separation (rectus diastasis), a tummy tuck may be the best surgical option.

 Many women sacrifice a great deal in having a child or children, and restoring a svelte and contoured abdomen is a common goal for women after pregnancy.
 The tummy tuck is not just for women who have had children.
 Women who have lost significant weight from diet and exercise or a weight loss surgery like a gastric sleeve or a lap band procedure may benefit from a tummy tuck as well.
 Furthermore, many men can benefit from a tummy tuck after a weight loss procedure or massive weight loss as well.

 What is a Tummy Tuck?

 A tummy tuck is a surgery that removes loose skin and fat from the abdomen, repairs rectus diastasis and abdominal wall laxity, and creates a new position for the underlying belly button.
 Dr. Kenneth Hughes, an expert tummy tuck surgeon, has performed hundreds of tummy tucks in his Los Angeles surgery center, and he can perform these procedures in about 2 hours.
 This shorter operative time means less time under general anesthesia, fewer complications, and a faster, better recovery.

 Dr. Kenneth Hughes will remove the loose skin and fat, tighten your abdominal muscles, and give you a natural belly button or navel.
 Many patients with sedentary jobs can return to work in 1 to 2 weeks.